 Alternative Route: The Old Road

 The old road is to the right, about 100 meters before the tunnel – take that!
 The tunnel is terrifying and dangerous, but even taking the Old Road we must enter the tunnel at about the 2 kilometer mark.
-Will of Cycling Challenge accurately notes that you only need be in the tunnel 100 meters and can exit to the left after that stretch.
-However, we failed to see the opening (while the entry isclear and wide opening, the exit point has a guardrail and does not jump out at you as does the entry point).
+Will of Cycling Challenge accurately notes that you only need be in the tunnel 100 meters when using this route, and can exit to the left after that stretch.
+However, we failed to see the opening (while the entry is a clear and wide opening, the exit point has a guardrail and does not jump out at you as does the entry point).
 Thus, we were forced to ride 1 km in this tunnel at about 10% average grade with the sound of cars, trucks and motorcycles echoing through it.
-Fortunately, traffic was fairly light during our 5 minute dash to safety.
+Fortunately, traffic was fairly light during our five minute dash to safety.
 The tunnel is lit, but not sufficiently to illuminate a cyclist slowly pedaling up a steep grade.

 On a happier note, the old road is an experience unto itself.
 We travel along a river to our right along a worn and broken stretch of pavement, past a huge boulder that blocks all but a skinny cyclist.

-We encounter 4 lakes (3 within site of each other as seen in the photo above - Lago Agnel in the foreground, the larger Lago Serru in the background and an unnamed lake to the left; we pass scenic and popular Lago di Ceresole at miles 13-15) and magnificent switchbacks along the way.
-We also pass through 2 sets of switchbacks that are simply gorgeous – not many, if any, better in Italy (we have to rank Stelvio north and Nivolet one-two for Italy, but we cannot decide which is one and which is two, so we will settle upon they are both the best).
+We encounter four lakes and magnificent switchbacks along the way.
+Three of these lakes are within sight of each other as seen in the photo above: Lago Agnel in the foreground, the larger Lago Serru in the background, and an unnamed lake to the left; we pass scenic and popular Lago di Ceresole at miles 13-15.
+We also pass through two sets of switchbacks that are simply gorgeous – not many, if any, are better in Italy (we have to rank Stelvio north and Nivolet one-two for Italy, but we cannot decide which is one and which is two, so we will settle upon calling both the best).

 This is one worth travelling to – it is a Must Do-Bucket List Climb that words simply cannot describe – photos are a good, but not adequate substitute for climbing what may just be The Most Beautiful Climb in the World.